purdue-cs193-fall-2019/homework-1-alexsandrajocius/index.md

 # Alexsandra's First CS193 Homework

-- will introduce me to useful tools for my CS career
+What I like about CS193
-- will make me comfortable with CS in general
+- being introduced to useful tools for my CS career
-- low stress yet very informative
+- low stress yet informative
 - USB members can relate with us

 ## Welcome to GitHub Pages